Analysis | Sedition charges for Capitol rioters? The government leans into a historic decision.

 Before this, sedition law underwent several notable changes, starting with the Alien and Sedition Acts in the late 1700s.
 Under them, John Adams and the Federalists effectively made it a crime to criticize Adams and other executive branch officials.
 Thomas Jefferson campaigned against the questionable law in 1800, allowed it to expire and pardoned everyone who had been convicted under it.

-The 1918 Sedition Act made a crime to interfere with the war effort during World War I and was used to target socialists, pacifists and other antiwar activists.
+The 1918 Sedition Act made it a crime to interfere with the war effort during World War I and was used to target socialists, pacifists and other antiwar activists.
 Former Socialist Party presidential candidate Eugene V. Debs was later arrested and convicted of an antiwar speech he had delivered, but he had his sentence commuted in 1921, when the law was repealed by Congress.

 Congress in 1940 passed the Alien Registration Act, also known as the “Smith Act,” which made it a crime to advocate the overthrow of the U.S. government.
 This was later used against socialists, communists and Nazi supporters.
 The Supreme Court in 1957 overturned the convictions of Communist Party leaders, ruling that those convicted must advocate actual action rather than abstract doctrine.
 The law has been mostly dormant since then.